cuiyongbo/hello-world/my_wiki/programmer_note/linux_system_call/wait_info.rst

 **NOTES**

    A child that terminates, but has not been waited for becomes a "zombie".
-The kernel maintains a minimal set of information about the  zombie  process  (PID,  termination  status, resource  usage  information) in order to allow the parent to later perform a wait to obtain information about the child.
-As long as a zombie is not removed from the system via a wait, it will consume a slot in the kernel process table, and if this table fills, it will not be possible to create further processes.
-If a parent process terminates,  then  its
+   The kernel maintains a minimal set of information about the zombie process (PID, termination status, resource usage information) in order to allow the parent to later perform a ``wait`` to obtain information about the child.
-   "zombie" children (if any) are adopted by init(8), which automatically performs a wait to remove the zombies.
+   As long as a zombie is not removed from the system via a ``wait``, it will consume a slot in the kernel process table, and if this table fills, it will not be possible to create further processes.
+If a parent process terminates, then its "zombie" children (if any) are adopted by :manpage:`init(8)`, which automatically performs a ``wait`` to remove the zombies.

-   POSIX.1-2001  specifies  that  if  the disposition of SIGCHLD is set to SIG_IGN or the SA_NOCLDWAIT flag is set for SIGCHLD (see sigaction(2)), then children that terminate do not become zombies and a call to wait() or waitpid() will block until all children have terminated, and then fail with errno set to ECHILD.
-(The  original  POSIX  standard  left  the behavior of setting SIGCHLD to SIG_IGN unspecified.
-Note that even though the default disposition of SIGCHLD is "ignore", explicitly setting the disposition to SIG_IGN results in different treatment of zombie process children.)

-   Linux 2.6 conforms to the POSIX requirements.
-However, Linux 2.4 (and earlier) does not: if a wait() or waitpid() call is made while SIGCHLD is being ignored,  the  call  behaves just as though SIGCHLD were not being ignored, that is, the call blocks until the next child terminates and then returns the process ID and status of that child.

 **EXAMPLE**